19hours/sg-statutes/Acts/Penal Code.md

 Explanation5.—The consent mentioned in the definition may be express or implied, and may be given either by the person in possession, or by any person having for that purpose authority either express or implied.

-Illustration

-(a)
+Illustrations

-Acuts down a tree onZ’s ground, with the intention of dishonestly taking the tree out ofZ’s possession withoutZ’s consent.
+(a)Acuts down a tree onZ’s ground, with the intention of dishonestly taking the tree out ofZ’s possession withoutZ’s consent.
 Here, as soon asAhas severed the tree, in order to such taking, he has committed theft.

-(b)

-Aputs a bait for dogs in his pocket, and thus inducesZ’s dog to follow it.
+(b)Aputs a bait for dogs in his pocket, and thus inducesZ’s dog to follow it.
 Here, ifA’s intention be dishonestly to take the dog out ofZ’s possession without Z’s consent,Ahas committed theft as soon asZ’s dog has begun to followA.

-(c)

-[Deleted byAct 51 of 2007]
+(c) [Deleted by Act 51 of 2007]

-(d)

-A, beingZ’s servant and entrusted byZwith the care ofZ’s plate, dishonestly runs away with the plate withoutZ’s consent.Ahas committed theft.
+(d)A, beingZ’s servant and entrusted byZwith the care ofZ’s plate, dishonestly runs away with the plate withoutZ’s consent.Ahas committed theft.

-(e)

-Z, going on a journey, entrusts his plate toA, the keeper of a warehouse, tillZshall return.Acarries the plate to a goldsmith and sells it.
+(e)Z, going on a journey, entrusts his plate toA, the keeper of a warehouse, tillZshall return.Acarries the plate to a goldsmith and sells it.
 Here the plate was not inZ’s possession.
 It could not, therefore, be taken out ofZ’s possession, andAhas not committed theft, though he may have committed criminal breach of trust.

-(f)

-Afinds a ring belonging toZon a table in the house whichZoccupies.
+(f)Afinds a ring belonging toZon a table in the house whichZoccupies.
 Here the ring is inZ’s possession, and ifAdishonestly removes it,Acommits theft.

-(g)

-Afinds a ring lying on the high road, not in the possession of any person.Aby taking it commits no theft, though he may commit criminal misappropriation of property.
+(g)Afinds a ring lying on the high road, not in the possession of any person.Aby taking it commits no theft, though he may commit criminal misappropriation of property.

-(h)

-Asees a ring belonging toZlying on a table inZ’s house.
+(h)Asees a ring belonging toZlying on a table inZ’s house.
 Not venturing to misappropriate the ring immediately for fear of search and detection,Ahides the ring in a place where it is highly improbable that it will ever be found byZ, with the intention of taking the ring from the hiding place and selling it when the loss is forgotten.
 HereA, at the time of first moving the ring, commits theft.

-(i)

-Adelivers his watch toZ, a jeweller, to be regulated.Zcarries it to his shop.A, not owing to the jeweller any debt for which the jeweller might lawfully detain the watch as a security, enters the shop openly, takes his watch by force out ofZ’s hand, and carries it away.
+(i)Adelivers his watch toZ, a jeweller, to be regulated.Zcarries it to his shop.A, not owing to the jeweller any debt for which the jeweller might lawfully detain the watch as a security, enters the shop openly, takes his watch by force out ofZ’s hand, and carries it away.
 HereA, though he may have committed criminal trespass and assault, has not committed theft, inasmuch as what he did was not done dishonestly.

-(j)

-IfAowes money toZfor repairing the watch, and ifZretains the watch lawfully as a security for the debt, andAtakes the watch out ofZ’s possession, with the intention of deprivingZof the property as a security for his debt, he commits theft, inasmuch as he takes it dishonestly.
+(j) IfAowes money toZfor repairing the watch, and ifZretains the watch lawfully as a security for the debt, andAtakes the watch out ofZ’s possession, with the intention of deprivingZof the property as a security for his debt, he commits theft, inasmuch as he takes it dishonestly.

-(k)

-Again, ifAhaving pawned his watch toZ, takes it out ofZ’s possession withoutZ’s consent, not having paid what he borrowed on the watch, he commits theft, though the watch is his own property, inasmuch as he takes it dishonestly.
+(k) Again, ifAhaving pawned his watch toZ, takes it out ofZ’s possession withoutZ’s consent, not having paid what he borrowed on the watch, he commits theft, though the watch is his own property, inasmuch as he takes it dishonestly.

-(l)

-Atakes an article belonging toZout ofZ’s possession, withoutZ’s consent, with the intention of keeping it until he obtains money fromZas a reward for its restoration.
+(l)Atakes an article belonging toZout ofZ’s possession, withoutZ’s consent, with the intention of keeping it until he obtains money fromZas a reward for its restoration.
 HereAtakes dishonestly;Ahas therefore committed theft.

-(m)

-A, being on friendly terms withZ, goes intoZ’s library inZ’s absence and takes away a book, withoutZ’s express consent, for the purpose merely of reading it, and with the intention of returning it.
+(m)A, being on friendly terms withZ, goes intoZ’s library inZ’s absence and takes away a book, withoutZ’s express consent, for the purpose merely of reading it, and with the intention of returning it.
 Here, it is probable thatAmay have conceived that he hadZ’s implied consent to useZ’s book.
 If this wasA’s impression,Ahas not committed theft.

-(n)

-Aasks charity fromZ’s wife.
+(n)Aasks charity fromZ’s wife.
 She givesAmoney, food and clothes, whichAknows to belong toZ, her husband.
 Here, it is probable thatAmay conceive thatZ’s wife is authorised to give away alms.
 If this wasA’s impression,Ahas not committed theft.

-(o)

-Ais the paramour ofZ’s wife.
+(o)Ais the paramour ofZ’s wife.
 She givesAvaluable property, whichAknows to belong to her husbandZ, and to be such property as she has no authority fromZto give.
 IfAtakes the property dishonestly, he commits theft.

-(p)

-Ain good faith, believing property belonging toZto beA’s own property, takes that property out ofB’s possession.
+(p)Ain good faith, believing property belonging toZto beA’s own property, takes that property out ofB’s possession.
 Here, asAdoes not take dishonestly, he does not commit theft.

 [51/2007]